RobertoMalatesta/ofxDmtrUI3/README.md

 toggle shortcut for sliders

-integration with ofxMidi for midi controllers use
+integration with ofxMidi for midi controllers use port to lib cinder

 # Ideas
-maybe check inside panel rectangle if mouse event is inside before check in each panel element.
+Performance : maybe check inside panel rectangle if mouse event is inside before check in each panel element.

 ## 2016 04 12
 radio buttons flowing correctly